palkan/logidze/README.md

 bundle exec rails generate logidze:model Post --timestamp_column nil # "null" and "false" will also work
 ```

-**IMPORTANT**: If you use non-UTC time zone for Active Record (`config.active_record.default_timezone`), you MUST always infer log timestamps from a timestamp column (e.g., when backfilling data); otherwise, you may end up with inconsistent logs ([#199](https://github.com/palkan/logidze/issues/199)).
+**IMPORTANT**: If you use non-UTC time zone for Active Record (`config.active_record.default_timezone`), you MUST always infer log timestamps from a timestamp column (e.g., when back-filling data); otherwise, you may end up with inconsistent logs ([#199](https://github.com/palkan/logidze/issues/199)).
 In general, we recommend using UTC as the database time unless there is a very strong reason not to.

 ## Usage